mr-lino/shortame/README.md

 	- It uses the keys created by the Key Generator service as the short URL.
 	- There are 2 routes in the service:
 		- `POST`: `/url` - users send a long URL in the body and receives a short version of it.
 		- `GET`: `/` - a redirect route, which will send users to the original long URL.
+	- On redirect, shortame will first check if the url is present on cache.
+If not, then it will search for it in the DynamoDB database.

+### Infrastructure

+- DynamoDB:
+	- Where all of the pairs short:long URLs are persisted.
+- Redis:
+	- Caching for the redirecting (`GET`) part of the FastAPI app.
+	- Contains a list of short paths (keys) to be used in the `/url` part of the FastAPI app.

 ## Installation